alexandrovichAlexandrovich/wikiTest/README.md

         System.setProperty("webdriver.gecko.driver", "<directory of Gecko Driver>");

     3. In Terminal, navigate to the root directory (wikiTest) of the project.
-If you just downoaded it, you should already be at its parent directory.
+If you just downloaded it, you should already be at its parent directory.

         >> cd wikiTest